ARM-software/open-iot-sdk/README.md

      * If no value exists, use the following format:    (arn:aws:iot:**region:account-id:\***)
        * region (e.g. eu-west-1)
        * account-id ...
 This is your **Acount ID Number**.
-         * You can see this usually on the top right corner that shows your login name.
+         * You can usually see this in the drop down on the top right corner where your login name is shown.
        * e.g. *arn:aws:iot:eu-west-1:012345678901:*
      * Replace the part, or add, after the last colon (`:`) with `*`.
        * e.g. *arn:aws:iot:eu-west-1:012345678901:\**
-     * Click on **Create**.
+     * Press the **Create** button.

 <br>

    > NOTE - The examples in this document are intended for development environments only.
 All devices in your production fleet must have credentials with privileges that authorize only intended actions on specific resources.
 The specific permission policies can vary for your use case.
 Identify the permission policies that best meet your business and security requirements.
-For more information, refer to Example policies and Security Best practices of your Cloud-Service-Provider.
+For more information, refer to [Security Best practices in AWS IoT Core](https://docs.aws.amazon.com/iot/latest/developerguide/security-best-practices.html).

 <br>

-4. In the left navigation pane of the AWS IoT console, choose **Secure**, and then choose **Certificates**.
-You should see the certificate that you have created earlier.
+4. In the left navigation pane **manage** section of the AWS IoT console, expand **Security**, and then select **Certificates**.
+You should see the certificate for the thing you created earlier.
-   * Use the ID in the front of the certificate and key files that you downloaded earlier to identify your certificate.
+   * Use the ID in front of the certificate and key files that you downloaded after creating the thing to identify your certificate.
-   * Click on your certificate name to take you to your certificate.
+   * Select your certificate name to take you to your Certificate page.
-6. Click on **Actions** -> **Attach policy** or look down the page and click on **Attach policies**.
+6. Expand the **Actions** drop down list and select **Attach policy**.
+Alternatively, press the **Attach policies** button in **Policies** tab.
-7. In the **Attach policies to certificate(s)** window
+7. In the **Attach policies to the certificate** dialog box
-   * Find your policy and click on it it.
+   * Choose the policy you created earlier.
      * Even though you may enable more than one policy, for now we use the single policy you created earlier.
-   * Click **Attach policies**.
+   * Press the **Attach policies** button.
-   * You will now see your policy listed on the Certificate page.
+   * You will now see your policy listed in the **Policies** tab on the Certificate page.

 ## Configure the application to connect to your AWS account
 Now that you have created an AWS Thing and attached the certificates and policies to it, the representative values must be added to your application to ensure connectivity with your AWS account.